codastic/react-positioning-portal/README.md

 - `closeOnKeyDown?: (event: KeyboardEvent) => boolean`: (default: `event => event.keyCode === 27`, close on ESC)

-  A function called on `keydown`.
+  A function, which will be called on `keydown`.
 If it returns `true`, the handler passed to `onShouldClose` will be called.

 - `isOpen?: boolean`: